Essential Burgundy

 Speaking of food, what is not to missed when visiting Burgundy?

-– The Jambon au Chablis, which was created by Chef Charles Bergerand, the founder of the hôtel I run.
+– The Jambon au Chablis, which was created by chef Charles Bergerand, the founder of the hôtel I run.
 I also very much like les oeufs en meurette and the gougères.

 Fabienne Gaillard-Nicot - Domaine Ballorin & F